Faical-Ach/Projet-M207/README.md

 ./apache-karaf-4.2.14/bin/client
 ```

 Make sure the output contains the Onos GUI.
 Now, you can go to your Onos GUI using your browser and going to the address localhost:8181/onos/ui/.
-The default username / password is onos/rocks.
+The default `username / password` is `onos/rocks`.
 Check the GUI and explore the main menu (bars at the left upper corner).

 Go to the main menu -> Applications.
 Enable the following applications (select and hit the play button near the upper right corner):